rgommers/numpy/doc/neps/nep-0047-array-api-standard.rst

 Backward compatibility
 ----------------------

-No deprecations or removals of existing NumPy APIs are proposed.
+No deprecations or removals of existing NumPy APIs or other backwards incompatible changes are proposed.

-The only potential backwards-incompatible changes we may have to consider are related to ``ndarray`` behaviour that cannot easily be duplicated or worked around in the separate namespace.
-For example, the standard specifies casting rules that conflict with the value-based casting NumPy currently does.
-It's very likely that this can be dealt with without any backwards compatibility impact, however the best way of adhering to the standard with no or minor backwards compatibility impact is still TBD.

 High-level design